John Cain Arena: Tennis

+On 10-11 April 2026, the arena hosted a qualifying round for the 2026 Billie Jean King Cup between Australia and Great Britain.
+This was the first professional tennis event outside of the Australian Open to be held at the venue.

 Basketball

 Melbourne United (pictured) and rivals South East Melbourne Phoenix play their home games at the arena.

 John Cain Arena is the main home court of National Basketball League (NBL) teams Melbourne United and South East Melbourne Phoenix.
 Formerly, the Victoria Titans and South Dragons used it as their home, until high rental prices forced the teams to find other venues.
 Until this move the venue was largely devoid of sporting events outside of the two weeks of the Australian Open tournament held each January.
 The Dragons, founded in 2006 until they withdrew from the competition after winning the championship in 2009, played three seasons at the arena.
 For the 2012–13 NBL season, the Tigers (now renamed Melbourne United) returned to the venue, and played 7 of their 13 home games at the arena.
 They later shifted all home matches to the venue.
 The Phoenix, who made their debut in the 2019–20 NBL season, share their home with John Cain Arena and the State Basketball Centre in Wantirna South.

 The largest basketball crowd was on 4 December 2016 during the 2016–17 NBL season when 10,300 fans saw Melbourne United defeat the New Zealand Breakers 98–74.
 This broke the previous basketball attendance record of 9,308 set in 2008 in a local derby game between the South Dragons and Melbourne Tigers.

 The venue co-hosted the 2007 FIBA Oceania Championship where the Australian national basketball team won the gold medal.

 John Cain Arena has also hosted several Harlem Globetrotters Exhibition Games during their tours of Australia.

 On 4 February 2023, John Cain Arena hosted a WNBL game between the Southside Flyers and the Sydney Flames following increased interest in the match due to the participation of Hall of Fame player Lauren Jackson.
 The game set a WNBL record of 7,681 spectators.